-If you’re looking for practical, insightful and educational Yoga blogs, you’ve come to the right place.
+If you’re looking for the best practical, insightful and educational yoga blogs, you’ve come to the right place.

-As you know, there is no shortage of quality Yoga blogs found all over the internet.
-And so, we decided to separate the wheat from the chaff and give you the absolute cream of the crop by doing all the research – so you don’t have to.
+As you know, there is no shortage of quality yoga blogs found all over the internet.
+So, we decided to track down only the best of the best 2018 yoga blogs for you.

 Top Yoga Blogs to Follow

-Here are 85 top yoga blogs to follow online today.
-Please note that the featured yoga blogs are arranged in no particular order.
-We’re truly fans of all of them.
+Here are our top 85 yoga blogs to follow today.
+Please note that the featured yoga blogs are arranged in no particular order; we’re truly fans of all of them.

 This site inspires you with a 30 day yoga challenge and a free membership to start.
 There are free classes to try, and many articles and columns from experts.
 There are also several yoga experts on the site, so you can narrow your search to your favorite instructors or authors.
 You can find plenty of other health information on the site too.
 This site also has a clean layout, making it simple to find what you need.